Coniston massacre: Massacre

 Following tracks, the patrol came upon a camp of 20 Warlpiri, mostly women and children.
 Approaching the camp Murray ordered the men to drop their weapons.
 Not understanding English the women and children fled while the men stood their ground to protect them.
 The patrol opened fire, killing three men; three injured died later of their wounds and an unknown number of wounded escaped.
-By Murray's account, he met four separate groups of Warlpiri, and in each case was obliged to shoot in self-defense – a total of 17 casualties.
+By Murray's account, he met four separate groups of Warlpiri, and in each case was obliged to shoot in self-defence – a total of 17 casualties.
 He later testified under oath that each one of the dead was a murderer of Brooks.
 The Warlpiri themselves estimated between 60 and 70 people had been killed by the patrol.

 On 24 August, Murray captured an Aboriginal person named Arkirkra and returned to Coniston, where he collected Padygar (Woolingar had died that night still chained to the tree) and then marched the two 240 mi to Alice Springs.
 Arriving on 1 September, Arkirkra and Padygar were charged with the murder of Brooks while Murray was hailed as a hero.
 On 3 September, Murray set off for Pine Hill station to investigate complaints of cattle spearing.
 Nothing has been recorded about this patrol, but he returned on 13 September with two prisoners.
 On 16 September, Henry Tilmouth of Napperby station shot and killed an Aboriginal person he was chasing away from the homestead; this incident was included in the later enquiry.
-On the 19th, Murray again departed, this time under orders to investigate a non-fatal attack on the person of a settler, William Nuggett Morton, at Broadmeadows Station, by what Morton described as a group of 15 Myall Warlpiri people who were also in the same area.
+On 19 September, Murray again departed, this time under orders to investigate a non-fatal attack on the person of a settler, William "Nuggett" Morton, at Broadmeadows Station, by what Morton described as a group of 15 Warlpiri people who were also in the same area.

 Morton, a former circus wrestler, had a reputation for his sexual exploitation of Aboriginal women and violence against both his white employees and Aboriginal people.
 On 27 August, he left his camp to punish Aboriginal people for spearing his cattle.
 At Boomerang waterhole he found a large Warlpiri camp; what happened here is unknown but the Warlpiri decided to kill Morton.
 During the night they surrounded his camp and at dawn 15 men armed with boomerangs and yam sticks rushed Morton.
-His dogs attacked the Aboriginals and after breaking free Morton shot one and the rest fled.
+His dogs attacked the Aboriginal people, and after breaking free Morton shot one and the rest fled.
 Morton returned to his main camp and was taken to the Ti Tree Well mission where a nurse removed 17 splinters from his head and treated him for a serious skull fracture.